crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 ## Enrolling your instance

-Next step is to enroll your instance to the CrowdSec console.
-This will allow you to view your instance in the console, and enhance your security by using our third party lists.
+The next step is to enroll your instance with the [CrowdSec Console](https://app.crowdsec.net/signup).

-See the [console section](/console/intro.md) for more information.
+For the benefits, please visit the [Console section](/console/intro.md).